Your Daily Pharma Scoop: Soliris New Indication, Gilead's NASH Data, What Keeps Synergy Down?

 However, the stock is going down, with probably a bottom of sorts at $2.5.
 All sorts of investment logic tell me this is the time to double down.
 Street analysts are also strongly bullish the stock, and while that by itself is hardly a convincing argument, the consensus is hard to ignore.
 "Out of 6 analysts polled by TipRanks in the last 3 months, 5 are bullish on Synergy stock while 1 is bearish.
 With a return potential of nearly 195%, the stock's consensus target price stands at $8.59."

-I note that the author Mr Engle also has a same bottom out price for SGYP - $2.5.
-As he says, “While I am wary of trying to identify a bottom, it seems highly unlikely that it will fall below $2.50.”
+I note that the author Mr. Engle also has same bottom out price for SGYP - $2.5.
+As he says,

+"While I am wary of trying to identify a bottom, it seems highly unlikely that it will fall below $2.50."

 Meanwhile, Allergan is hard at work wooing the consuming public with TV ads like the one that was selected as the only DTC pharma advertising to win an Effie Award this year and ranked in the Sweet 16 of FiercePharma's DTC March Madness contest.
 The ad doesn't mention Trulance because there's no way the words "Trulance" and "Linzess" can be used in the same sentence without making that sentence sound detrimental to Linzess, or be a falsehood.